 Does a hot tub need drainage?

-When it comes to how to drain a hot tub, most hot tub owners do not have their hot tub connected to the drainage system of their house.
+When it comes to draining a hot tub, most owners do not connect their hot tub to their house’s drainage system.

 The two most common methods to empty a spa/hot tub without the need for proper drainage are:

-• Another method is using a garden hose or some other pipe to create a siphon, slowly emptying the hot tub water into an adjacent drain or another part of the backyard.
+- Another method is to use a garden hose or other pipe to create a siphon, slowly emptying the hot tub water into an adjacent drain or another part of the backyard.

-It is possible to connect certain types of hot tubs to a drain as many have a drain outlet that you can open to allow the water to empty, and this can be connected via pipes to your drainage system.
+It is possible to connect certain types of hot tubs to a drain, as many have a drain outlet that you can open to allow the water to empty.
+This can be connected via pipes to your drainage system.

-This is the one reason you may want to engage the services of a plumber to connect the drain outlet directly to the drainage system, and you cannot make the proper connections yourself.
+This is one reason you may want to engage the services of a plumber to connect the drain outlet directly to the drainage system; you cannot make the proper connections yourself.

 My second hot tub was initially installed on the top sun terrace of my apartment, so just letting the water out wasn’t an option as it would have flooded the terrace.
 Therefore I connected it directly to the drain so to empty it I just had to open a valve.